-In a perfect world any floor joist that is cut should have a header installed, preferably two and doubled adjacent joists.
+In a perfect world, any floor joist that is cut should have a header installed, preferably two and doubled adjacent joists.
 All headers should be nailed to the cut joists and their ends attached to two adjacent, uninterrupted floor joists.
-The purpose of the headers are to transfer the floor load to the adjacent trimmer joists.
+The purpose of the headers is to transfer the floor load to the adjacent trimmer joists.
 The use of joist hangers facilitates this repair.

-Reinforcing floor joists is best done by doubling of floor joists.
-Doubling of joists is recommended under walls, heavy objects like tubs and at large openings.
-Doubling of joists can solve alot of problems like sagging, uneven or undersized floor joists.
+Reinforcing floor joists is best done by doubling floor joists.
+Doubling of joists is recommended under walls, heavy objects like tubs, and at large openings.
+Doubling of joists can solve a lot of problems like sagging, uneven or undersized floor joists.

 Steps To Head Off A Floor Joist

 - Determine the location of your plumbing drain.

 - Determine the size of your Plumber box.”